Email marketing is one of the best ways to grow any business.

 It showed the spam score was at 58.46%.

 When I investigated further, I found the ConvertKit IP attached to her emails (which she shared with other ConverKit customers...) had been placed on a spam blacklist.

 My client contacted ConvertKit with this information and they assigned her a new IP address pretty quickly.

 Her emails were now hitting the inbox rather than ending up in spam.

 First you need to copy the sender IP address from the email headers.

 Then you can run it through an online reputation checker.
 I like to use a few as they all measure different metrics.

-Another thing you can do to improve your deliverability score is to avoid using certain words and phrases.
+To improve your deliverability score, you should also avoid using certain words and phrases.
 These are flagged as part of the never-ending war against spammers.